sinusphi/venvipy/README.md

 ```
 $ (your_env_name) pip install PyQt5
 ```
-Then clone or download the source repository and cd into the venvipy folder.
+Now clone or download the source repository and cd into the venvipy folder.
 Finally run:
 ```
 $ (your_env_name) python venvi.py
 ```